- Followers 0

 on their own and through Englandʹs Acid Tapes, and they contributed to a compilation on

 Bostonʹs Sedimental label.
+Their song "Tilt-A-Whirl" was featured on Gajoob Sampler #6.
 When Tom moved to San Francisco in 1992, the combo went on

 In 2003, Tom moved back to Philadelphia.
 They resumed writing and recording new songs

 under the name Mud Pie Sun in 2004.

 2012: released a CD of 14 new songs called Wooden Circle under the Revolving Bell

 2015: remastered and re-released the long-lost 1992 casse+e ʺNew